Acne in Western and Chinese Medicine

 Acne can be both a psychologically and emotionally painful condition, especially for adolescents.
 Beating acne naturally can build confidence and help a young person take control of their health.
 Image plays an important role in the developing teenager and, as hormones increase, so do skin eruptions.
-Having acne sores and pimples can be ruinous to feeling and finding acceptance among peers, potentially increasing a sense of alienation.
-Many young people unfortunately struggle with the embarrassment.
+For some teens, acne sores and pimples can make it challenging to find acceptance among peers, potentially increasing a sense of alienation.
+Many young people unfortunately struggle with embarrassment and shame when they have acne.

 Most teens get the type of acne called acne vulgaris, which can appear on the face, neck, shoulders, back and chest.
 Acne eruptions are commonly found around hair follicles and may have small white or black heads surrounded by red skin.
 A more severe form is called cystic acne, which produces large and painful lesions, nodules, pustules and discharge.
 Scars may result when the sores run deeper into the epithelial layer of the body, and a person becomes disfigured by the healing process, which leaves cratered facial skin.